cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 creating your config/app.php file for you.

-There are other ways to install CakePHP if you are uncomfortable with composer.
+There are other ways to install CakePHP if you are uncomfortable with Composer.
 For more information: check out the :doc:`/installation` section.

 Regardless of how you downloaded and installed CakePHP, once your set up is completed, your directory setup should look something like the following::